Determining skew left braces of size np: Groups of order 12 and skew braces of size 12

 \section{Groups of order 12 and skew braces of size~12}

-There are five groups of order 12, up to isomorphism, two abelian ones $C_{12}$ and $C_6\times C_2$ and three non-abelian ones, the alternating group $A_4$, the dihedral group $D_{2\cdot 6}$ and the dicyclic group $\Dic_{12}$.
-By computation with Magma, we obtain that the number of skew left braces with additive group $E$ and multiplicative group $F$ is as shown in the following table.
+There are five isomorphism classes of groups of order 12, two abelian ones represented by $C_{12}$ and $C_6\times C_2$ and three non-abelian ones, represented by the alternating group $A_4$, the dihedral group $D_{2\cdot 6}$ and the dicyclic group $\Dic_{12}$.
+By computation with Magma \cite{BCP} of conjugacy classes of regular subgroups of the holomorph, we obtain that the number of skew braces with additive group $E$ and multiplicative group $F$ is as shown in the following table.

-We determine now for each group $E$ of order 12, its automorphism group $\Aut E$, the group $\Hom(E,\Z_p^*)$ and stabilizers of the corresponding group action.
+We determine now for each group $E$ of order 12, its automorphism group $\Aut E$, the group $\Hom(E,\Z_p^*)$ and the stabilizers of the corresponding group action.